Iron486/NLP_emotions_classifier/README.md

 ### TRAINING THE MODEL

-In the table below I summed up the model used, along with the Tokenizer, and the associated accuracy on validation dataset.
+In the table below I summed up the model used, the tokenizer, the number of total and trainable parameters and the associated accuracy on validation dataset.

 &nbsp;